nxp-imx/mfgtools/README.md

 - cmake .
 - make

-# Running environment
+# Run environment
- - win10 64bit
- - linux (ubuntu) 64bit
+ - Windows 10 64 bit
+ - Linux (Ubuntu) 64 bit
- - All 32 bit system will be problem when met big file
+ - 32 bit systems will have problems with big files.

+uuu is licensed under the BSD license.
+See LICENSE.
+The BSD licensed prebuilt Windows binary version of uuu is statically linked with the LGPL libusb library, which remains LGPL.

+bzip2 (BSD license) is from https://github.com/enthought/bzip2-1.0.6
+zlib  (zlib license) is from https://github.com/madler/zlib.git libusb (LGPL-2.1) is from  https://github.com/libusb/libusb.git